How to Become a Certified Nurse-Midwife in Oklahoma: Complete 2026 Guide

 • Demonstration of continued competency in practice

+Step 5.
 Professional Compensation and Career Outlook

 Salary and Compensation Analysis

-National Certified Nurse-Midwife Salary Distribution (2023)
+Oklahoma vs. National Certified Nurse-Midwife Salary Comparison (2025)

-Top Earners (90th Percentile)$178,310Private practice and entrepreneurship
+Top Earners (90th Percentile)Estimated $130,000+$217,270Variable

 Employment Growth Projections

-Geographic Practice Distribution
+Geographic Practice Distribution and Workforce Shortage

 • Oklahoma County (Oklahoma City): 21.4% of licensed certified nurse-midwives